LaboratoryForPlayfulComputation/arcadia/docs/about.md

-# About Microsoft Makecode for AR
+# About Arcadia, an editor for Marker-based Augmented Reliaty

 You might be wondering what AR, or Augmented Reality, means.
 Well, augmented reality is defined as a real, live environment that is “augmented” by computer images.
 It’s a mixture of the real and the virtual.